-Expenditures relating to trademarks are recorded at cost are valid for 10 years subject to renewal.
+Expenditures relating to trademarks are recorded at cost and amortized over 10 years, the life of the trademark.
 The Company intends to renew the trademarks continuously and evidence supports its ability to do so.
 Therefore, the trademarks are carried at cost and amortized over 10 years.

-Expenditure on ERP software licenses are recorded at amortized cost on straight-line-basis over the license period of 5 years.
+Expenditure on software licenses and related costs are amortized over the lesser of the term of the licence and 5 years.